 I have covered the ideas and initiatives of many change-makers in their respective field.
 On that thread, I have written on Larry Lessig, Birgitta Jonsdottir and, to a lesser extent, Edward Snowden for a couple of years now.
 With my film MEETING SNOWDEN, I gather them in a single piece of work (and a same unit of time and space).
 My book WHAT REMAINS OF OUR DREAMS (released in January 2019) tries to depict the journey of the Internet prodigy and american child who might have inspired them all, Aaron Swartz.

-I recently launched BIG MOTHER PRODUCTONS, my own production studio dedicated to content, whatever the format, with social impact.
+I recently launched BIG MOTHER PRODUCTIONS, my own production studio dedicated to content, whatever the format, with strong social impact.
 A first feature film (international documentary) is now in preparation.

 A graduate from HEC (Business and Marketing) and Political Studies, I am a mother of two.

 Human (2016) – english subtitles